 Congratulations to our Graduates of the Years of the PandemicThe Editorial Board of the MIT Faculty Newsletter

 During your time here, the campus experienced a revival in student engagement.
-Examples include the MIT Divest campaign; the opposition to MIT’s agreements with the Saudi Arabian monarchy; the campus die-in led by Black students; the protest and counter-forum to Henry Kissinger’s role as spokesperson for ethics in artificial intelligence; the revival of MIT Students Against War; the recent formation of a graduate student union at MIT; and many other expressions of social, economic, and political concerns.
-This engagement is heartening.
+Examples include the Fossil Fuel Divestment campaign; the continuing opposition to MIT’s agreements with the Saudi Arabian monarchy; the campus die-in led by Black students; the protest and counter forum to Henry Kissinger’s role as spokesperson for ethics in artificial intelligence; the activities of MIT Students Against War; and the opposition expressed to the Supreme Court overturning of Roe vs. Wade, as well as other expressions of social, economic, and political concerns.

-We on the faculty have watched and supported the burgeoning of your many talents, your creative ambitions, your recovery from setbacks, your quirky self-expression, and your creative and entrepreneurial energy.
-We hope that, as your individual paths unfold, you will put your powers to work on solving some of the problems that confront us all, and on making our societies here and abroad more responsibly productive and more supportive of those in need.
-On behalf of the entire faculty, we wish the Class of 2022 vision, wisdom, strength, commitment, and success, in addressing the unique challenges we will all face together.
+We on the Faculty have watched and supported the burgeoning of your many talents, your creative ambitions, your resilience in the face of setbacks, your thoughtful and quirky self-expression, and your creative and entrepreneurial energy.
+We hope that, as your individual paths unfold, you will put your powers to work on solving some of the problems that confront us all, and on making our society more responsibly productive and more supportive of those in need.
+On behalf of the entire Faculty, we wish the Class of 2023 vision, strength, commitment, wisdom, and success, in addressing the unique challenges we will all face together.